 We believe we own, or control via a long-term lease, approximately 56% of all privately owned prison beds in the United States, manage nearly 38% of all privately managed prison beds in the United States, and are currently the second largest private owner and provider of community corrections services in the nation.
-We also believe that we are the largest private owner of real estate used by government agencies in the U.S. Under the direction of our partnership development department, we market our facilities and services to government agencies responsible for federal, state, and local correctional, detention, and residential reentry facilities in the United States.
-Under the direction of our real estate department, we intend to continue to pursue attractive growth opportunities, including development opportunities, to meet the need to modernize outdated correctional infrastructure across the country and that we believe have favorable investment returns, diversify our cash flows, and increase value to our stockholders.
+Under the direction of our partnership development department, we market our facilities and services to government agencies responsible for federal, state, and local correctional, detention, and residential reentry facilities in the United States.
+With 2022 occupancy of 70%, including 8,459 beds in idle prison facilities and 450 beds in idle residential reentry facilities, we have the capacity to grow earnings and cash flows without the need to deploy significant capital.
+Under the direction of our innovation department, we also intend to continue to pursue new development opportunities in our Properties segment, to meet the need to modernize outdated correctional infrastructure across the country, and explore potential opportunities to expand the scope of non-residential correctional alternatives we provide in our Community segment.
 We will also respond to customer demand and may develop or expand correctional and detention facilities when we believe potential long-term returns justify the capital deployment.